 more, lower than the average

-It is no different with respect to stray voltage and high-frequency transient currents leaking from electrical lines and wiring.
+It is no different with respect to stray voltage and high-frequency transient currents leaking from electrical lines and wiring in and aroun our homes.
 All human bio-electricity is of very low voltage and frequency.
 It is so low that galvanic currents created between different dental metals placed in your mouth - for instance, gold crowns and silver/mercury fillings - are capable of aggravating or even producing epileptic symptoms, or causing heart arrhythmia.